 If you’re new to healthy eating and nutrition, you should look into the art of mindful eating.
 Everyone will tell you what you should eat is important like vegetables containing vitamins, but it’s just as important when you’re going to eat and how.
 Most people make the mistake of skipping meals or going on crash diets which only allow them to eat certain things.
 In reality, this just makes you hungrier and limits your intake of nutrients, regardless of your body type and experience with exercising.

 When you stop eating, you kill the good and the bad things in your body, which just ends up exhausting it.
 Not denying yourself what you like will also help make the transition to healthy eating more bearable.
 Gradually ease into your new lifestyle by switching all your snacks for healthier versions.
-Of course, eating habits also depend on the fitness goal you set for yourself.
+There are many delicious snacks that are under 200 calories.

 2.What to do if you have a fast metabolism